-Combine all the ingredients in the bowl of a food processer fitted with the blade knife and all you have to do is press the button.
+For this Fried Thai Money Bags Recipe, combine all the ingredients in the bowl of a food processer fitted with the blade knife, and all you have to do is press the button.

 The stuffing is ready in just a few seconds.

-Take a wonton wrapper and place about 1 teaspoon of pork stuffing in the center.
+Take a wonton wrapper and place about 1 teaspoon of pork stuffing in the centre.

 Fold the wrapper to form an attractive pouch.
 (Thanks, Leandro, for doing the folding so neatly.)
 Turn the edges back and press the top of the pouch firmly so that it is properly closed.

 Serve very hot accompanied by a sweet-spicy sauce.
-You can buy one of those thick sauces ready-made.
+You can buy one of those ready-made thick sauces.
 Look for the type that is used to serve with fried spring rolls.